counterfactual/monorepo/04-setup-protocol.md

 ![](./build/setup-commitment.png)

-> NOTE: The usage of `MultiSend` in this commitment is redundant and should be removed.
+> NOTE: The usage of `MultiSend` in this commitment is unnecessary and should be removed.